-Coffee is a hugely popular drink, but many people are concerned that it may cause cancer.
+Coffee is a hugely popular drink.
+However, many people are concerned that it may cause cancer.
 Others claim that drinking coffee offers health benefits and may even prevent cancer.
 So, what does the evidence say?

-The International Agency for Research on Cancer (IARC) reviewed more than 1,000 studies in humans and animals and did not find adequate evidence to indicate that coffee is a carcinogen.
+The International Agency for Research on Cancer (IARC) reviewed more than 1,000 studies on humans and animals and did not find adequate evidence to indicate that coffee is a carcinogen.

 However, more research into the link between coffee and cancer is necessary.
-A 2017 study suggests that drinking coffee may, in fact, lower the risk of developing specific forms of cancer.
+A 2017 study found that drinking coffee may, in fact, lower the risk of developing specific forms of cancer.
+A study published in 2020 showed

 Roasted coffee beans contain a substance called acrylamide, which is a byproduct of the roasting process.